labarilem/notes/building-microservices/integration.md

 ### Downsides to REST Over HTTP

-- Not easy to generate stubs for REST over HTTP services as it would be with RPC
+- Not easy to generate stubs for REST over HTTP services as it would be with RPC.
-- Some web servers do not *fully* support all the HTTP verbs
+- Some web servers do not *fully* support all the HTTP verbs.
-- Performance is penalized because of hypermedia data and HTTP overhead
+- Performance is penalized because of hypermedia data and HTTP overhead.
-- HTTP is not suited for frequently exchanging small volumes of data, WebSockets or protocol buffers are more suitable for this kind of communication
+- HTTP is not suited for frequently exchanging small volumes of data, WebSockets or protocol buffers are more suitable for this kind of communication.

 Despite these disadvantages, REST over HTTP is a sensible default choice for service-to-service interactions.